★ TU4, TU5, and Bonus Update Available Now for PS, XBOX, and Game Pass!

 |Fires cannon balls which deals area damage periodically|

 Charges up a strong slash and strikes nearby enemies for massive damage.
 Can be used until the end of the rampage so try to use it against the Rampage's major threat to greatly deal damage to it for free.

 Causes an explosion that causes blights to enemies.
-Useful for the blight requirement sub-quest if both appears in a rampage.
+Useful for the blight requirement sub-quest if both appear in a rampage.
 Only usable on the wave he appears at.

 Attacks enemies using a Lance and a Bow.
 They can deal decent AOE damage but they are only usable on the wave they appear at.

 Damages all monsters nearby and makes them rideable.
 Mostly appears on the Apex wave.
 It's suggested to use Master Utsushi when the Apex monster appears and it summons a horde so you can ride a monster and deal damage to the Apex monster without being at risk yourself!

 Uses a Machine Cannon and repeatedly attacks enemies.
-While summoned, she also improves hunter's hunting capabilities.
-Increased hunting capabilities has the same effect as a counter gong.
+While summoned, she also improves the hunter's hunting capabilities.
+Increased hunting capabilities have the same effect as a counter gong.